Module 7: Build Automation with Make

 $ file calculate.s $ file functions.s

-. - What has changed compared to the
+- What has changed compared to the .iversions of these files?

 $ g++ -c calculate.s $ g++ -c functions.s